open-distribution/open-distribution/ushahidi_platform/readme.md

    - Archive: Once a request is met then use this to remove from the map
    - Delete: Only use this for datasources which aren't genuine or actionable

+# Open data
+The data coming into the platform can be manually pushed to HDX.
+We've had a conversation with thei data manager to understand the steps required to set this up.

 # Integration with Frontline.it home page